Updated 9:02 p.m. ~

-About a dozen squad cars responded to a shooting near the new CTA Yellow Line station at Oakton Street and Skokie Boulevard, Skokie, around 5:00 p.m.
-Thursday, said Skokie police Sgt.
+About a dozen squad cars responded to a shooting near the new CTA Yellow Line station at Oakton Street and Skokie Boulevard on Thursday around 5:00 p.m., said police Sgt.
 John Moersfelder.

 Witnesses told police that a male subject, standing on the north sidewalk of Oakton Street, displayed a semi automatic pistol and fired multiple times in the direction of a vehicle traveling westbound in the curb lane, police said.
 The offender then fled on foot from the scene.

 The driver would ultimately stop a short distance from the initial shooting and both occupants were said to be uninjured, according to police.
-A total of eight shots were fired.
+All in all, a total of eight shots were fired.

-Meanwhile, police have detained a man that they believe is connected to the shooting, they said.
+Meanwhile, police have detained a man that they believe is in connection with the shooting, they said.
 The initial investigation is said to be a possible domestic dispute between the victims and the offender, police said.

 Service on the Oakton Stop temporally stopped, but resumed about an hour later.
-The last police officer on scene left slightly before 7 p.m.
+The last policeman on scene left slightly before 7 p.m.

 Hakim Wafaq, an employee at Marathon Gas Station at Skokie Boulevard and Oakton Street, told Skokie Patch that he did not hear any gunshots, but added that there was a lot of police activity around 5 p.m.